 A character arc includes the changes and growth a character has throughout a story—written or on screen.
 When students struggle to understand this with literature, I show a video to introduce the topic.
 Additionally, it helps to bring in a pop culture reference.
 Next, I typically provide different examples based on where students lead me.
 We will talk about superheroes, popular characters from movies, and antiheroes.
 Finally, we will cover static, flat, round, dynamic, and stock characters.

 Any chance I think I can safely allow students to shape the lesson, I allow them to do so.
-When I have a character with a massive character arc – I’m think Scout Finch – it helps for students to think of characters they already love.
+When I have a character with a massive character arc, it helps for students to think of characters they already love.

-To introduce the concept, I ask students to name characters who massively change.
+To introduce the concept, I ask students to name characters who massively change in a story.
 Without hesitation, they mention Walter White from the show “Breaking Bad.”
-That is fine, but I skew them toward characters we can discuss more – “cleaner” characters so to speak.
+That is fine, but I skew them toward characters we can discuss more, “cleaner” characters so to speak.
 I switch the discussion toward comic book characters, and without fail, I have a group who will gladly educate everyone about their favorite comic book heroes.
 Then, we continue the discussion of character arcs.

 Superheroes have massive character arcs.
 Some students read comic books and others are more familiar with movies.
 Either way, you can teach the literary term ‘character arc’ through a student’s beloved superhero.